da Vinci® (Pyeloplasty) Surgery

 Why da Vinci Surgery?

 Instead of a large abdominal incision used in open surgery, da Vinci surgeons make a few small incisions - similar to traditional laparoscopy.
 The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision and control.

 As a result of da Vinci technology, da Vinci Pyeloplasty offers the following potential benefits compared to traditional open surgery: